coloursofnoise/Resources/Mod-Settings.md

 Using a string property will generate a TextMenu.Button which, when pressed, will open up a text entry screen similar to File Naming.
 The [SettingMaxLength](#SettingMaxLength) attribute can be used to set the maximum possible length of the string (defaults to 12 characters).

-*This property will not display on the in-game pause menu.*
+⚠️ _This property will not display on the in-game pause menu._

 # Attributes